CW-Henry/widgets_modifiers/README.md

     Priority: minSize > Size > maxSize > preferredSize.

-# Painting widgets
+# c.
+Painting widgets

   - Border as in .border() will draw all four sides width by default (1.0, changeable by    user) around the enforced widget, however if the user wants a more customized border it can be done by providing a border parameter(default to null) for .border().

     For instance:
     ```dart
       ColoredBox(color: Color(0xFFBFBFBF))
         .border(border: Border(